MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 > When using operators on values that are not a number, JavaScript may return `NaN`, which literally means `Not-a-Number`

 #### Assignment operators

+Whenever we want to assign a value to a variable, or we want to do something and then assign a value to a variable, we will use the assignment operator.

 | Operator | Purpose             | Example  | Same as     |
 | :------- | :------------------ | :------- | ----------- |